Canadian Museum of History: Canadian History Hall

 Canadian History Hall is an exhibition that explores Canadian history.
 Canadian History Hall is approximately 50500 sqft, and includes over 14 projectors and 58 screens used in the exhibition.
 The exhibition includes three galleries and a long curved walkway that serves as the entrance to the three galleries.
 The entrance walkway is decorated with 101 silhouettes of Canadian cultural symbols and activities, as well as national landmarks.
 Canadian History Hall's galleries centre around a hub that was designed by Douglas Cardinal to resemble Chaudière Falls.
 The hub features a large 15.5 x 9.5 m image of Canada on the floor.
 The image of Canada is made up of 121 satellite photos taken by the Canadian Space Agency, that were stitched together to form a single image.

 The exhibition summarizes over 15,000 years of history and is divided into three era-centric galleries, Early Canada: From Earliest Times to 1763, Colonial Canada: 1763 to 1914, and Modern Canada: 1914 to the Present Day.
 The first two galleries are located on the same floor, while the third gallery occupies the mezzanine above the two galleries.
 The galleries are designed to showcase events and "turning points" in each respective era through the multimedia presentations and the artifacts on display.
 Each gallery is further organized into six separate "vignettes" that are thematically different, but interconnected with one another.
 The vignettes are primarily organized temporally, although some are specifically focused on a specific aspect of Canadian history.
 The exhibition takes a largely didactic approach with its subject and is particularly focused on the country's political and economic history, as well as the experience of Indigenous peoples.
-According to the exhibit team's head, David Morrison, Indigenous peoples and their relationship with newcomers will serve as an important overarching theme of Canadian History Hall.
+According to the exhibit team's head, David A. Morrison, Indigenous peoples and their relationship with newcomers will serve as an important overarching theme of Canadian History Hall.